Start a ClojureScript App from Scratch

 • "-w" watch all files in src dir and recompile when they are changed.

-• "-c" compile our app: tallex.time-dive.
+• "-c" compile our app entry point: tallex.time-dive.

 • "-r" run a REPL and connect it to the browser.

-Now that we have a rough idea of what is going on we are ready to take our app for a test drive.
-Open a terminal, move into the root of the app and run the following command:
+Now that we have a rough idea of what is going on we're ready to take our app for a test drive.

 clj -M:dev